 The DeFi market also creates new income opportunities to potentially earn exceptionally high yields.
 For example, yield farming — a new trend involving putting cryptoassets to work DeFi protocols — provides market makers with an entirely new opportunity to generate revenue.

 Liquidity mining — one of the most popular forms of yield farming — involves providing liquidity to DeFi protocols, such as Balancer, Compound, and Synthetix, in exchange for freshly “mined” protocol tokens.
 For example, a market maker can provide USDC liquidity in a Compound money market to earn COMP, the protocol’s governance token.
 The COMP token is earned by liquidity providers in addition to the yield on the deposited asset.
 Some “yield farmers” go as far as lending one digital dollar stablecoin while borrowing another to earn more COMP to generate a higher return than the interest rate differential between the two stablecoins.

 For institutional market participants, CeFi lending services are also booming.
 CeFi standards for Centralized Finance (vs. DeFi) in that the underlying credit markets (lenders and borrowers) are managed by a centralised, regulated financial intermediary such as a crypto prime broker.
 Market makers can lend stablecoins such as USDC, and borrow in USDC for putting on long positions in crypto markets.
-CeFi yields can range from 7%-14% APY, and unlike borrowing in US dollars, a USDC loan settles within minutes and can be repaid just as fast due to the on-chain nature of stablecoin transactions — all without counterparty risk.
+Products like Circle Yield can generate up to 6%* APY, and unlike borrowing in US dollars, a USDC loan settles within minutes and can be repaid just as fast due to the on-chain nature of stablecoin transactions.